bertilmuth/requirementsascode/README.md

 ![requirements as code logo](./requirementsascode_logo.png)

 Requirements as code does not replace conversations with stakeholders.
-Instead, it offers a formal way to record the results of conversations where it matters most: in the code.
+It offers a formal way to record results of conversations where it matters: in the code.
 Translate your use cases into code with this small library (<64 kByte jar) to improve the long term maintenance of your application.

 In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is: